(originally seen here)

 In

-Praise of Online Obscurity
+Praise of Online Obscurity, our technically-mediated social

 interactions are outstripping our human ability to keep up.
 Thompson